Jim Stiger

-Jim Stiger (January 7, 1941 – December 12, 1981) was an American football running back in the National Football League for the Dallas Cowboys and Los Angeles Rams.
+James Edward Stiger (January 7, 1941 – December 12, 1981) was an American professional football running back in the National Football League (NFL) for the Dallas Cowboys and Los Angeles Rams.
 He played college football at the University of Washington.

-Early years
+Early life

 Stiger attended Corcoran High School, before moving on to Bakersfield Junior College, where he helped his team reach the Little Rose Bowl.
 He transferred to the University of Washington after his sophomore season in 1961.

 As a junior, he played as a fullback, registering 582 rushing yards, 4.5-yard average, 33 receiving yards and one receiving touchdown.

 As a senior, he was switched to halfback behind Junior Coffey, posting as a backup 229 rushing yards, 4.8-yard average, 2 rushing touchdowns, 52 receiving yards and one receiving touchdown.

 Professional career

 Dallas Cowboys

-Stiger was selected by the Dallas Cowboys in the 19th round (258th overall) of the 1963 NFL Draft.
+Stiger was selected by the Dallas Cowboys in the 19th round (258th overall) of the 1963 NFL draft.
 As a rookie, he was the starting fullback in 3 games, while leading the team in kickoff and punt returns, including a 45-yard punt return (at the time second longest in club history).
+He finished 10th in the league with 573 combined kickoff and punt return yards.

-The next year, he started 8 games at both fullback and halfback.
-He served mainly as a backup to Amos Marsh, until being waived on November 3, 1965, to make room for Colin Ridgway, the first Australian to play in the National Football League.
+In 1964, he started 8 games at both fullback and halfback.
+He served mainly as a backup to Amos Marsh, until being waived on November 3, 1965, to make room for punter Colin Ridgway, the first Australian to play in the National Football League.